Picovoice/leopard/README.md

 ## AccessKey

-Leopard requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Leopard SDKs.
-You can get your `AccessKey` for free.
-Make sure to keep your `AccessKey` secret.
-Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.
+AccessKey is your authentication and authorization token for deploying Picovoice SDKs, including Leopard.
+Anyone who is using Picovoice needs to have a valid AccessKey.
+You must keep your AccessKey secret.
+You would need internet connectivity to validate your AccessKey with Picovoice license servers even though the voice recognition is running 100% offline.

 AccessKey also verifies that your usage is within the limits of your account.
 Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights described